About the Model: How SV(M) measures streaming data

 Luminate Film & TV Streaming Viewership (M) models streaming consumption data.

-Our streaming viewership model breaks new ground.
-In a fragmented entertainment landscape with no comprehensive source for first-party OTT viewing data, we’ve applied our expertise in data science to the challenge of streaming measurement.
+Our streaming viewership modeling breaks new ground.
+In a fragmented entertainment landscape with no comprehensive source for first-party OTT viewership or demographic data, we’ve applied our expertise in data science to the challenge of streaming measurement.

 In brief: SV(M) collects a proprietary, multi-source combination of data.
 Then, we apply a linear optimization model to calculate streaming viewership.
+We apply a second model to estimate demographic splits.
 We leverage Luminate Film & TV’s library of entertainment metadata to enhance our modeling and build a database of streaming titles.
 Our methodology allows us to lead the industry in reporting streaming ratings and publishing film and TV charts

 Read on to learn more about our data, our model and the methodology that brings it together.